isaacnmm/pestpolicy-hugo2XX/content/posts/does-heat-kill-fleas/index.md

-﻿
-- -
+﻿---
-- title: Does Heat Kill Fleas
+title: Does Heat Kill Fleas
-description: Fleas are tiny flat
-- bodied external parasites thatll feed on blood from mammals and birds.
+description: Fleas are tiny flat-bodied external parasites thatll feed on blood from mammals and birds.
 Fleas will mainly hide floor cracks, beddings and furniture and...
-slug: /does
+slug: /does-heat-kill-fleas/
-- heat
-- kill
-- fleas/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas